View, edit or submit the tax return

 If you own a sole proprietorship, you have to submit a tax return regardless, and you have to submit it electronically.

-In the tax return, you may find a provisional tax calculation, but it can be changed.
-You could
+In the tax return, you'll find a provisional tax calculation.

 Postboks 430, Alnabru